kunal232i/course-connect/README.md

 Live URL: [https://courseconnect.netlify.app/](https://courseconnect.netlify.app/)

-Please note that the backend is not deployed yet 😅, but you can set it up locally to run the application.
+you can set it up locally to run the application.
 Below are the instructions for setting up both the frontend and backend components:

 ## Frontend